-This one would require you making your way to Tai Po but when you get there, you’ll know exactly why it makes the cut.
+This public pool complex requires you making the trek to Tai Po, but once you see it you know exactly why it’s a hit with the kids!
 The three-storey high twisty water slides are well worth the trek and your bigger kids are sure to love this one.
 The lines are long but what would you expect for the longest water slides in Hong Kong?

 Opening times: Closed on Mondays for cleaning, click here for opening hours and schedule

-Hotels, Clubhouses And Other Private Kid-Friendly Pools In Hong Kong
+Hotels, Clubhouses And Other Private Kid-Friendly Swimming Pools

-Hong Kong is full of amazing hotels, clubs and residential complexes with great pools.
+Hong Kong is full of amazing hotels, clubs and residential complexes with great swimming pools.
 These are great locations for pool parties to celebrate your summer child’s birthday.
-While many of these are strictly only for members or residents, some places allow guests or pool-and-gym access to their clubhouse facilities for a more reasonable charge.
+While many of these are strictly only for members or residents, some places allow guests or pool-and-gym access to their clubhouse facilities and swimming pools for a more reasonable charge.

 Editor’s note: Many hotels are currently restricting the use of facilities like steam and sauna rooms for hotel guests only and almost all have more frequent cleaning intervals.
 The information in this article was correct at the time of publication but could change depending on the coronavirus situation in Hong Kong and the subsequent social distancing restrictions.

 With unbeatable harbourside views, the Grand Hyatt’s 50-metre heated swimming pool is housed within a tropical-feeling patio oasis, famed for its outdoor appeal.
-The lush garden comes complete with outdoor dining and bar options, a 400-metre jogging path and even its own waterfall!
-There’s a gym, spa and sauna, so make a day of it and truly take some time to relax.
 Let your kids splash about and burn off some energy while you relax on the sun loungers.
 Plateau Spa Fitness day passes allow you to access all of these.